muskie9/SilverStripe-Locator-Module/README.md

 =================================

  *  SilverStripe 3.1.x
- *  Addressable Module by ajshort for Location geocoding - https://github.com/ajshort/silverstripe-addressable
+ *  Addressable Module by silverstripe-australia for Location geocoding - https://github.com/silverstripe-australia/silverstripe-addressable

 Use
 =================================